- The Embassy in Ottawa

 The scope of our work is as broad and diverse as our bilateral interests.
 It’s not for nothing that, in 1939, the Netherlands was the fourth country to enter into diplomatic relations with Canada.
 History, close personal ties and shared norms and values have since contributed to our strong bilateral relations.
 We have forged close political, military, economic, cultural and social ties with Canada.
 We work closely together on many levels – bilaterally, in NATO, the United Nations and the OSCE and in the context of cooperation between the EU and Canada.

 Canada has considerable economic influence.
 It is a member of the G7 and an energy superpower and has a huge wealth of natural resources.
 With the conclusion of the Comprehensive Economic and Trade Agreement (CETA), trade between Canada and the Netherlands will increase.
 This free trade agreement presents a wealth of opportunities for the Dutch business community, in particular for companies in the energy, water, agri & food and logistics top sectors.
-Find out more about opportunities for Dutch businesses in Canada.
+Find out more about opportunities for Dutch businesses and entrepreneurs in Canada.

 The Netherlands and Canada work together in various international organisations, including the United Nations, NATO, the OSCE and the OECD, and share the same views on many issues.
 They consult closely together on security and defence, human rights, humanitarian aid and development cooperation.
 In recent years, the two countries have worked closely together in UN peace operations, on counterterrorism and combating violent extremism, and in promoting women’s and LGBTI rights worldwide.